darshansharma/resume/README.md

 # resume
-I used LaTeX for my resume.
+I made my resume in LaTeX.
 All files or packages I used are here.